microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/mutualtlsoauthconfiguration-update.md

 Update the specified [mutualTlsOauthConfiguration](../resources/mutualtlsoauthconfiguration.md) resource.

-You can only use the following two properties to update a **mutualTlsOauthConfiguration** resource: **displayName**, **certificateAuthorities**.
+You can only update the following two properties: **displayName**, **certificateAuthorities**.

-If you want to update a subset of items in the certificate list, you should first get the entire list, make your modifications, and then repost the entire contents of the **certificateAuthorities** attribute list.
+To update a subset of objects in the **certificateAuthorities** collection, first get the complete list, make your modifications, and then repost the entire contents of the **certificateAuthorities** attribute list in the request body.
+Excluding a subset of objects removes them from the collection.

 ## Permissions